 A culture of remembrance without any hope for peace, without aiming to a new life, without a Turning Point is more of an expression of a problem than a solution.
 A deep breath is required, instead of more pressure and finger-pointing.
 This deep breath allows for the discovery of one’s own being, which shows the way out of the pressure to adapt to norms that stand between people and their true selves, norms that force people into submission and demand perfection of them, following societal standards of what this very perfection would entail.
 Humans are moulded into shadowless beings who together form the perfect nation.
 But what great beauty there is in bringing people closer to the human perception of life in all its colours – as is shown by the rainbow.

 Make a turn towards lifeIndividuals have the power to both change themselves and, through this change, their own destinies.
 It is impossible to effect change in others, let alone entire nations, from the outside; this change needs to come from the inside.
 The dark chapters of German past have causes that are also in the character of the Germans.
 By failing to recognize these weaknesses, the negative elements of the past are allowed to repeat themselves – in another shape and form.
 Self-awareness pertains to liberating oneself from the prison of one’s own glory about oneself, to break free of deceptions.
 This is a turn towards life, which revolves around liberation, not the conveyance of feelings of guilt.
-The self-awareness that can be found in the Garden of Freedom of the Jerusalem Friedensmal is a prerequisite for a Germany that can weather the challenges posed throughout time.
+The self-awareness that can be found at the Jerusalem Friedensmal is a prerequisite for a Germany that can weather the challenges posed throughout time.